matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. A decent amount of hello world implementations have [a bug](https://a2zfacts.net/articles/bugs-in-hello-world/) in them, exposed by trying to pipe its output into a full file, prompting it to fail silently (The OS reports the error, the program does not).
 C, Haskell, and Java have this bug in at least some capacity.
 Python3 and Rust do not, for example.

 # General Language Stuff
 1. Floating point math, amirite?
-It means `0.1 + 0.2 != 0.3`, thanks to issues with representing necesarry rounding to store floats/doubles in memory.
+It means `0.1 + 0.2 != 0.3`, thanks to issues with representing necessary rounding to store floats/doubles in memory.
 1. Languages can be [dynamically](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scoping) (Like most shells, a few LISPS or lexically (I.E. Pretty much every language you've used) scoped.
 Some examples are [here](https://stackoverflow.com/questions/1473111/besides-logo-and-emacs-lisp-what-are-other-pure-dynamically-scoped-languages).
 If dynamically scoped, this code will print "Heck off":
 ```
 const greeting = "Hello!";